-According to latest statics by the Palestinian Ministry of Health, published on May 17th, the death toll in Gaza claimed a total of 197 lives, including at least 58 children and 34 women, while at least 1,235 Palestinians have been injured.
-Meanwhile, the Israeli Aviation has been striking residential buildings and individual properties in Gaza.
-So far, nine buildings were brought to the ground, including a 12-storey building that housed media offices owned by major regional and international media organizations.
-The Israeli military justified destroying the buildings by saying that they were cover spaces for Hamas meetings and intelligence activities.
+According to the latest statistics by the Palestinian Ministry of Health, published on May 17th, the death toll in Gaza claimed a total of 197 lives, including at least 58 children and 34 women, while at least 1,235 Palestinians have been injured.
+Meanwhile, Israeli Aviation has been striking residential buildings and individual properties in Gaza.
+So far, nine buildings have been brought to the ground, including a 12-story building that housed media offices owned by major regional and international media organizations.
+The Israeli military justified destroying the buildings by saying that they were covered spaces for Hamas meetings and intelligence activities.

 On the other side, the Israeli military announced that 9 Israelis, including one soldier, and two women, have been killed by Hamas fired missiles.
 According to official statistics from the Israeli government, Hamas fired more than 2000 missiles at Tel Aviv, but about 400 of them fell short and landed inside Gaza.
 Apparently, Hamas deliberately fired this large number of missiles at condensed intervals to confuse the Israeli Iron Dome missile defense system.
 However, the system managed to intercept more than 50% of the missile attacks by Hamas, according to Israeli military statements.
 On a side note, it is surprising how and when Hamas managed to procure this large number of missiles.
 That is perhaps an interesting topic to investigate after the current episode of war ends.

-The world is following the tragic events with a lot of concern, but a few are actually intervening to end the war or control the damage.
-The United Nations and the international community have already condemned the violence and called for ceasefire.
+The world is following the tragic events with a lot of concern, but a few are intervening to end the war or control the damage.
+The United Nations and the international community have already condemned the violence and called for a ceasefire.
 The Arab League and its member states, collectively and separately, condemned the violence and called for peace.
-Egypt, the immediate neighbor of Gaza and Israel, took a step further by sending medical aid to Gaza and phone calling the waring parties, in an attempt to de-escalate the conflict.
+Egypt, the immediate neighbor of Gaza and Israel, took a step further by sending medical aid to Gaza and phone-calling the warring parties, in an attempt to de-escalate the conflict.
 Egypt has also opened Sinai for Gaza civilians seeking shelter and medical aid, despite the risk this may entail on Sinai security.

 Also, read on Sada Elbalad